justin-marian/blockchain/README.md

 # Blockchain

-This project presents the concepet of `Blockchain` represented through a s BlockDAG (Directed Acyclic Graph) structure, a generalization of traditional blockchain technology allowing for parallel processing of transactions through branching and merging of blocks.
-The codebase is structured into several key parts, demonstrating the creation, manipulation, and analysis of the BlockDAG structure.
-Here's an in-depth overview based on the provided implementation:
+This project introduces the concept of `Blockchain` through a `BlockDAG` (`Directed Acyclic Graph`) structure.
+Unlike traditional blockchains that operate linearly, `BlockDAG` allows for branching and merging of transactions, enabling parallel processing.
+This approach is a generalization of traditional blockchain technology and is represented using adjacency lists for efficient and scalable graph management.

-## Key Concepts

-- **Genesis Block**: The origin block from which all other blocks derive.
-It has no predecessors.
-- **Normal Blocks**: Contain transactions, can have one or several preceding blocks.
-- **Directed Acyclic Graph (DAG)**: A graph with directed edges where no cycles exist.

 ## Definitions

+- **Genesis Block**: The initial block, with no predecessors.
+- **Normal Blocks**: Contain transactions and may have multiple predecessors.
+- **Directed Acyclic Graph (DAG)**: Ensures no cycles exist, maintaining the blockchain's integrity.

+Detailed Concepts:

-- `past(Node)`: Set of blocks directly or indirectly referenced by `Node` that must be applied before `Node`.
+- `past(Node)`: Blocks referenced directly or indirectly by `Node`, necessary before `Node`.
-- `future(Node)`: Set of blocks that reference `Node` directly or indirectly and can only be applied after `Node`.
+- `future(Node)`: Blocks that reference `Node`, applicable only after `Node`.
-- `anticone(Node)`: Set of blocks for which the order with `Node` is ambiguous.
-Deciding their order is a key challenge.
+- `anticone(Node)`: Blocks with ambiguous order relative to `Node`.
-- `tips(G)`: Blocks in graph `G` with no other blocks referencing them.
+- `tips(G)`: Blocks in graph `G` with no referencing blocks, indicating recent additions.

 ## BlockDAG

-Unlike traditional blockchains that operate in a linear sequence of blocks, the BlockDAG structure enables a network of transactions that can branch and merge, allowing for parallel processing of transactions.
-The BlockDAG structure is represented using an adjacency list, a common approach for storing graphs.
-This representation is efficient in terms of space, especially when the graph is sparse, and is well-suited for exploring the connections between blocks.

-The graph is initialized from a file containing the graph's structure, including the number of vertices and edges, and the connections between them.
-This information is used to populate the adjacency list and the index map, which provides a mapping between vertex names and their indices in the list.
-Edges between nodes (blocks) are added to the graph.
-This is a critical operation for constructing the BlockDAG, as it establishes the relationships between blocks, including their predecessors and successors.
+BlockDAG deviates from the linear block sequence of traditional blockchains by leveraging a Directed Acyclic Graph (DAG) to enable branching and merging transactions for parallel processing.

+Utilize adjacency lists for efficient graph representation, ideal for sparse graphs and exploring block connections.
+The graph initializes from a predefined file detailing vertices, edges, and their connections, populating the adjacency list and an index map for vertex-name mapping.

+Adding edges between nodes is crucial, as it defines the BlockDAG's structure by outlining block relationships, including their predecessors and successors.

 ## K-Cluster

-The BlockDAG framework introduces an innovative approach to blockchain architecture, allowing for parallel processing of transactions.
 A key concept within this structure is the `k-cluster`, which helps manage the complexity of transaction ordering and consensus.

 A `k-cluster` is a subset of nodes within the BlockDAG where each node's `anticone` (blocks with ambiguous ordering relative to this node) intersects with the subset in `k` or fewer other nodes.
 This concept is pivotal for streamlining the consensus process by limiting the ambiguity in transaction order.